Cheyne Coates: 1998–2003: Madison Avenue

 "Don't Call Me Baby" peaked at No. 2 on the ARIA Singles Chart.
 It sold 200,000 singles in Australia, the best singles sales achieved by any Australian act in that country for 1999.
-Madison Avenue were the first Australian dance act to top the Australian singles charts.
+Madison Avenue were the first Australian dance act to top the ARIA Singles Chart.
 The single was released internationally in 2000.
-In the United Kingdom, the single topped the singles charts, selling 400,000 copies in that country.
-It was a hit in regions of Europe: Belgium (No. 16), France (No. 41), the Netherlands (No. 22), Sweden (No. 47) and Switzerland (No. 38).
+In the United Kingdom, the single topped the UK Singles Chart in May 2000, selling 400,000 copies in Britain.
+"Don't Call Me Baby" became the first single by an Australian group to top the charts in Britain since "Down Under" by Men at Work in February 1983, a feat it maintained for ten years until "We No Speak Americano" by Yolanda Be Cool and DCUP topped the UK Singles Chart in July 2010.
+It was a hit in other regions of Europe: Belgium (No. 16), France (No. 41), the Netherlands (No. 22), Sweden (No. 47) and Switzerland (No. 38).
 "Don't Call Me Baby" also topped the Billboard dance charts in the United States.

 Their debut album, The Polyester Embassy, was released in October 2000, which reached the No. 4 of the ARIA Albums Chart.
 It provided three more singles, "Who the Hell Are You" (July), was a number-one hit in Australia, and on the Billboard Dance Chart, also reaching No. 10 in the UK; "Everything You Need" (October) went to No. 6, which was certified gold in Australia, and it reached the top 40 in the UK; and "Reminiscing", a cover version of the 1978 hit by Little River Band, which peaked at No. 9, it also reached No. 9 in the ARIA End of the Year Australian Singles Chart for that year.